Is Ayatollah Alireza Arafi dead? Did US airstrikes kill Iran's interim Supreme Leader after succeeding Ayatollah Ali Khamenei? Here's what we know

 Earlier, social media posts and some Israeli news reports claimed that Iran's interim Supreme Leader Alireza Arafi was killed in an airstrike.

-New Delhi: In a sensational claim, US President Donald Trump on Monday said that the American and Israeli airstrike that killed Iran’s Supreme Leader Ayatollah Ali Khamenei on Saturday also killed the men the United States had identified as his most likely successors.
-In a phone interview with ABC News’ Chief Washington Correspondent Jonathan Karl, US President Donald Trump made these claims.
+New Delhi: US President Donald Trump on Monday said that the American and Israeli airstrike that killed Iran’s Supreme Leader Ayatollah Ali Khamenei on Saturday also killed the men the United States had identified as his most likely successors.
+US President Donald Trump made these claims in a phone interview with ABC News’ Chief Washington Correspondent Jonathan Karl,

 Is Ayatollah Alireza Arafi dead?